AAroNZH11/Performance_RGM_Networkx/README.md

-# Time Performance of Generaing Four Types of Random Graphs Using Networkx
+# Time Performance of Generating Four Types of Random Graphs Using `Networkx`

-This repository contains the material for evaluting and reporting the time performance of generating four  important types of random graphs using the Python package [Networkx](https://networkx.org/).
+This repository contains the material for evaluating and reporting the time performance of generating four important types of random graphs using the Python package [Networkx](https://networkx.org/).
 The four models are: